Welcome to today's edition of the Rush 24-7 podcast.

 Her name is Deborah Feyrick.

-She works at CNN, and this morning on CNN, she said this.
+And this morning on CNN, she said this.

-Now, had the moderate Republican who pulled out of the race just a couple of days ago, and who threw her support to the Democrats, had her name not been on the ballot, and it's very likely that Doug Hoffman would have done even better than he did because her name on that ballot ended up being the spoiler and shifted the race in favor of the Democrats.
+Now, had the moderate Republican who pulled out of the race just a couple of days ago and who threw her support to the Democrats, had her name not been on the ballot, it's very likely that Doug Hoffman would have done even better than he did because her name on that ballot ended up being the spoiler and shifted the race in favor of the Democrats.

 Now, I spoke to a journalist who's covered politics in northern New York for more than 30 years.

-He tells me that he was surprised by the depth of anger within Republicans in this area, had not seen anything like it before, saying that the message of conservatives is they want to take back this country.
+I had not seen anything like it before, saying that the message of conservatives is they want to take back this country.

-That's that's I know it's hard to believe, folks.
+That's, I know it's hard to believe, folks.

 Owens' name was on the ballot twice.

-She got five percent of the vote.
+She got 5% of the vote.

-530 last night before the polls closed.
+5.30 last night before the polls closed.

 Exit poll.